ppy/osu-wiki/wiki/Multi/en.md

 ### Notes

-Keep in mind that downloading times can range from a few seconds to 15 minutes onwards depending on the player's connection speed.
+- Keep in mind that downloading times can range from a few seconds to few minutes onwards depending on the player's connection speed.

-Losing connection to Bancho will direct the player back to main menu until the connection to Bancho has been recovered.
+- Losing connection to Bancho will direct the player back to main menu.
-When playing a match, a "Quit" will be given on the player box.
+  - When playing a match, a "Quit" will be given on the player box.
+  - To re-enter the Lobby, wait until the reconnection to Bancho was successful and click on `Multi` again.
+    - If the connection problem persists, the player should rectify the connection device used to proper working order.

-If the player is in the **cuttingedge** build, the in-game osu!account must have an active [osu!supporter][osu!supporter wikilink] tag to enter.
+- If the player is in the **cuttingedge** build, the in-game osu!account must have an active [osu!supporter][osu!supporter wikilink] tag to enter.

-To access the Options screen while in a Match Setup, `Ctrl`+`O`.
+- To access the Options screen while in a Match Setup, `Ctrl`+`O`.

 ## Lobby